 App-controlled vibrators (full guide here) that connect to your phone via Bluetooth let a partner control your vibrator easily: either (1) out in public; or (2) long-distance, so it doesn’t matter how far apart you are as long as you both have working phones.

-Satisfyer’s new Satisfyer Connect lineup is super because it has lots of toy options, for different types of play.
 For fooling around at home, the Satisfyer Curvy 3+ is IMO the best of these.
-The Sexy Secret wearable panty vibrator, though, is the wearable one you’ll want for sexy date night or erotic adventures out and about: clitoral stimulation in public.9 Bluetooth app-controlled vibrators have traditionally sold for $100 plus, so all these Satisfyers going for $40 is an incredible price.
-The Satisfyer app is quite well done, but not as good as the Lovense app, with Satisfyer Connect vibes’ main issue being that you can’t have the app running in the background — like if you’re wanting to watch/listen to porn or text a friend while using the vibrator.
+The Sexy Secret wearable panty vibrator, though, is the wearable one you’ll want for sexy date night or erotic adventures out and about: clitoral stimulation in public.
+Bluetooth app-controlled vibrators have traditionally sold for $100 plus, so all these Satisfyers going for $40 is an incredible price.
+The Satisfyer app is well done, but not as good as the Lovense app for long-distance.

 How to Choose Your First Dildo